MrSimon-Peter/-plsql-window-functions-Simon-Pierre-MUKIZA/README.md

 FAO (Food and Agriculture Organization).
 (2023).
 Digital Agriculture for Development. https://www.fao.org/digital-agriculture/

 ResearchGate.
 (2023).
 The Role of Data Analytics in Modern Farming. https://www.researchgate.net/
+##  Academic Integrity
+ I hereby declare that this project is my own work.
+I understand the content fully and can explain or reproduce it if required.